A homotopy orbit spectrum for profinite groups

+\begin{Rk} The coefficients on the right-hand side of (\ref{obtainH^c}) deserve some explanation.
+In this situation, the two paragraphs after the proof of Theorem \ref{corollary:whenfinite} explain that for every integer $q$, the canonical $G$-equivariant map $\pi_q(X) \to \lim_i \pi_q(X_i)$ is an isomorphism of abelian groups and the target is a profinite $\widehat{\mathbb{Z}}[[G]]$-module.
+Thus, we identify the $G$-module $\pi_q(X)$ with $\lim_i \pi_q(X_i)$, and in this way, $\pi_q(X)$ is a profinite $\widehat{\mathbb{Z}}[[G]]$-module. \end{Rk}

+\begin{Rk} In the context of Theorem \ref{1stmain}, suppose that $M$ is a $G/N_i$-module for some $i$.
+If $M$ is finite, then when $M$ is equipped with the discrete topology, the $G/N_i$-action on $M$ is continuous.
+Thus, if $\holim_i X_i$ is an $S[[G]]$-module with $\pi_t(X_i)$ finite for every integer $t$ and all $i$, then we assign each $\pi_t(X_i)$ the discrete topology and the isomorphism in (\ref{obtainH^c}) holds. \end{Rk}

+To go further, we explain a condition that can be helpful to place on $G$.
 Recall that a topological space $Y$ is {\it countably based} if there is a countable family $\mathcal{B}$ of open sets, such that each open set of $Y$ is a union of members of $\mathcal{B}$.
-In particular, one can consider countably based profinite groups.
 Then, if $G$ is a countably based profinite group, by \cite[Proposition 4.1.3]{Wilson}, $G$ has a chain